TallKite/linnstrument-firmware/README.md

   *What happens when you play 3 or more notes within the zone and release one of them?
 Releasing a muted note doesn't do anything.
 In Right+Left mode, releasing the latest note (the sounding note) retriggers the latest muted note.
 But in Right-only or Left-only modes, it's the nearest muted note.*

-  *The zone size goes up to 12 semitones, plus ALL which includes the entire row.
-After choosing an edo, you can set the zone size in tenths of a semitone.*
+  *The zone size ranges from 1 to 12 semitones, plus ALL which includes the entire row.
+After choosing an edo, you can set the zone size in tenths of a semitone, 0.1 to 12.0 plus ALL.*

   *Hammer-ons require ChanPerNote or ChanPerRow mode.
 The note-on that sounds the hammer-on note is sent immediately after the note-off that mutes the earlier note.
 (The opposite is true during a OneChan trill in "X" or "X+Z" mode, to allow single-trigger).*